DJCordhose/jmte/README.md

 It supports separation of model and view, runs without external dependencies, can be extended and configured in many ways and runs in almost all environments including Google App Engine.

+**Caution**: JMTE is is in low maintenance mode: critical bugs will be fixed, but do not expect new features

 Documentation
 -------------